CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Details of Baseline Implementations

 \section{Details of Baseline Implementations}

 This appendix describes baseline formulations and implementation details as a supplement for \S\ref{subsec:setup}.
 All baselines operate on the same BEV observation $I$, language instruction $\ell$, and start position $x_0$.
-Unless otherwise stated, learned baselines use the same frozen vision–language encoder as CoFL (\S\ref{sec:method}), and differ only in the prediction head and the trajectory generation procedure.
+Learned baselines use the same frozen vision–language encoder as CoFL (\S\ref{sec:method}), and differ only in the prediction head and the trajectory generation procedure.